-The ICARUS project’s main objective is to develop integrated tools and strategies for urban impact assessment in support of air quality and climate change governance in EU Member States leading to the design and implementation of appropriate abatement strategies to improve the air quality and reduce the carbon footprint in European cities.
-We will develop detailed policies and measures for air pollution and climate control for the short and medium term (until ca. 2030).
-For the long term perspective (2050 and beyond) we will develop visions of green cities and explore pathways on how to start realizing these visions.
+The ICARUS project’s main objective was to develop integrated tools and strategies for urban impact assessment in support of air quality and climate change governance in EU Member States leading to the design and implementation of appropriate abatement strategies to improve the air quality and reduce the carbon footprint in European cities.
+We developed detailed policies and measures for air pollution and climate control for the short and medium term (until ca. 2030).
+For the long term perspective (2050 and beyond) we developed visions of green cities and explored pathways on how to start realizing these visions.

 - Quantitatively assess the impact of current and alternative national and local policies on reducing greenhouse gas (GHG) emissions and improving air quality through a full chain approach and evaluate the future public health and well-being impacts of these policies in European cities.
 For each policy analysed the following effects/impacts will be evaluated: